cobaro/libtrace/README.rst

 ========
 .. image:: http://jenkins.0x1.org:8080/buildStatus/icon?job=cobaro-libtrace0

-libtrace is a lightweight runtime debug tracing library for C projects.
+libtrace is an `MIT licensed <LICENSE.txt>`_. lightweight runtime debug tracing library for C projects.
 It can be completely disabled at compile time for releaes builds, and selectively enabled at runtime for testing with debug builds.

 Quickstart
 ----------